German leader's stance on Russia looms over 1st visit to US

 Scholz’s spokesman declined repeated requests for comment on Schroeder’s ties to Putin.

-Support in the party for Nord Stream 2 goes beyond Schroeder, however.
+Despite Germany’s reluctance to officially put the new pipeline — which has yet to receive an operating permit — on the negotiating table with Russia, the United States has made clear that even without Berlin’s agreement the project is dead should Moscow launch an attack.

-The Social Democratic governor of the northeast German state where the pipeline arrives from Russia has lobbied for it.
-Her predecessor chairs a charitable foundation created to shield companies working on the project from possible U.S. sanctions.
+“One way or the other, if Russia invades Ukraine, Nord Stream 2 will not move forward,” U.S. national security adviser Jake Sullivan told “Fox News Sunday.”

-It’s with this baggage in tow that Scholz will meet President Joe Biden and members of Congress on Monday, with a news conference and network interview also planned.
-The softly-spoken 63-year-old’s performance in Washington could have broad implications for U.S.-German relations and Scholz’s standing at home.
+Scholz will meet President Joe Biden and members of Congress on Monday to try to smooth out differences.
+The 63-year-old’s performance in Washington could have broad implications for U.S.-German relations and for Scholz’s standing at home.

 While former President Donald Trump frequently slammed Germany, accusing it of not pulling its weight internationally, his successor has sought to rebuild relations with Berlin.